brevzin/cpp_proposals/2279_static_polymorphism/customization.md

 }
 ```

+Which is now just 16 lines of code.

-Where we would opt-in to this facility by providing an `override`:
+We would opt-in to this facility by providing an `override`:

 ```cpp
 struct Widget {